API Routes

 , and destroy

-for use with client-side JavaScript fetch.
+for use with fetch

 Example